Is a notice between two or more parties for a 35-day period that protects a deed intended to be registered in the Land Register in Scotland.

 The independent regulating body of the Law Society of England and Wales, the SRA can be called upon to deal with disputes if you have received an unsatisfactory service from your solicitor.

-All buyers pay stamp duty based on the purchase price of the property in question.
+Buyers pay stamp duty based on the purchase price of the property in question, with some exemptions e.g. First Time Buyers up to a purchase price of £300,000.
 The money accrues to HMRC.
-Please see our complete guide to stamp duty for further information.

 This is the abbreviation for Sold Subject to Contract.